sgoldenlab/simba/docs/SHAP.md

 ## Part 1: Generate a dataset

 SimBA calculates SHAP values for the classifier at the same time as the model is being trained.
 Thus, before analysing SHAP scores, we need a dataset that contains behavioral annotations.
-You will need complete the steps detailed in the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) **Part 1 Step 1** up **Part 2 Step 6**.
+You will need complete the steps detailed in the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) **Part 1 Step 1** up to **Part 2 Step 6**.
 That is, you will need to complete everything from [Creating a project](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project-1) up to, and including [labelling behavioral events](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-6-label-behavior-ie-create-annotations-for-predictive-classifiers).

 >Note: If you already have annotations generated elsewhere (e.g., downloaded from the [SimBA OSF repository](https://osf.io/d69jt/), you may not have to go through **Part 1 Step 1** to **Part 2 Step 6** as detailed above.
-When calculating the SHAP values, SiMBA will loook inside your `project_folder/csv/targets_inserted` subdirectory for annotated files (just as SimBA does when generating the classifier).
-To calculate SHAp values, SimBA needs this folder to be populated with files containing behavioral annotations.
+When calculating the SHAP values, SimBA will loook inside your `project_folder/csv/targets_inserted` subdirectory for files containing the annotations (just as SimBA does when generating the classifier).
+So to calculate SHAP values, SimBA needs this folder to be populated with files containing behavioral annotations.

 ## Part 2: Compute SHAP scores

 ### Step 1: Define SHAP settings
-Next, navigate to the `Train machine model` tab and click on `Settings`.
+Navigate to the `Train machine model` tab and click on `Settings`.
 In the pop-up window, fill out your model `hyperparameter` settings as described [HERE]
 (https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-7-train-machine-model.
 At the bottom of the `Settings` pop-up window, you will see these entry boxes.
 Begin by ticking the `Calculate SHAP values` entry box.

 <p align="center">